 Also Read: How to Get an Unlimited Call Log on Android

 Unfortunately, you can’t always get what you want, and that includes using your favorite app in your native tongue.
-Thankfully, that something that can easily be fixed with this easy to follow guide.
+Thankfully, that is something that can easily be fixed with this easy-to-follow guide.

 You never know, maybe in the app’s next update, it will finally be available in your language.